You are at the top of the page

 We care for some of the finest gardens in the United Kingdom, from the intimate Kitchen Gardens at Kew Palace to the sprawling Great Fountain Garden and Long Water at Hampton Court Palace.

-Join us for our annual Spring Spectacular at Hillsborough Castle and Gardens, which sees tens of thousands of tulips and daffodil bulbs bloom from March to May.
+Join us for our annual Bulbs and Blooms at Hillsborough Castle and Gardens, which sees tens of thousands of tulips and daffodil bulbs bloom from March to May.

-The gardens and courtyards at Hampton Court Palace are transformed into a kaleidoscope of colour in our Tulip Festival every April to May.
+The gardens and courtyards at Hampton Court Palace are transformed into a kaleidoscope of colour in our Tulip Festival every April.

 Images of Tulip Festival at HCP, 2025.